More about the program

 Program details

 Participants will receive the total value of rewards they've earned throughout the program.
-This will be applied to the UI Account, as a bill credit.
+This will be applied through a UI statement, and will appear as a bill credit within 2 billing cycles following August 31, 2025.

 We expect Participants to remain on the program, and actively participate for the full duration.
 If you leave the program before it finishes, you'll risk forfeiting the rewards you've earned.